 It is widely accepted that victims of crime who are not provided adequate support in the immediate aftermath are at greater risk of experiencing things such as post-traumatic stress disorder, depression and repeat victimisation.

 Victim Support is a free 24 / 7 community response to someone dealing with, in some cases, the worst time of their life.
 People who receive adequate support and information from our volunteer Support Workers are more likely to remain connected in a positive way with their whānau, family and local community and are better placed to rebuild their lives.

 Victim Support volunteers come from all walks of life.
 They are men and women of all ages who have different occupations and interests.
 Victim Support volunteers have an absolute commitment to helping people when they need it most – after a crime or trauma.

 The interview is designed to make sure you have the right skills and attributes to become a volunteer.
-If you’re successful at the interview we’ll do a Police and reference check.
+If you’re successful at the interview we’ll do a police and reference check.
 You’ll be given consent forms for this after the interview.
-Then you’ll be invited to attend an initial Training Programme (ITP).
+Then you’ll be invited to attend an Initial Training Programme (ITP).

 There are also other ways you can help.
 Being a Support Worker isn’t for everyone but perhaps you have other skills to contribute, such as being an event fundraiser or helping us with volunteer recruitment.
 To find out more, send us email enquiry.